-Development of vacant or large underdeveloped sites should be such that they integrate with their surrounding precinct or neighbourhood through matching scale and "grain" of surrounding urban fabric (see cameo sketch).
+There are a number of densification opportunities within eh SLAP area.
+However, development of vacant or large underdeveloped sites should be such that they integrate with their surrounding precinct or neighbourhood through matching scale and "grain" of surrounding urban fabric (see Figure 5-5).

-Possible infill sites include:
+Possible densification sites include: